- Creating secular

 Author Archives: Stephen Batchelor

-The ten theses that appear here constitute the final part of the last chapter of After Buddhism: Rethinking the dharma from the ground up, A Culture of Awakening.
+The ten theses that appear here constitute the final part of the last chapter of After Buddhism: Rethinking the dharma for a secular age, A Culture of Awakening.

 Meditation originates and culminates in the everyday sublime.
 I have little interest in achieving states of sustained concentration in which the sensory richness of experience is replaced by pure introspective rapture.